splunk/observability-workshop/content/en/other/php-apache/1-deploy-otel.md

 Most of our customers will make use of some kind of private or public cloud service to run Kubernetes.
 They often choose to have only a few large Kubernetes clusters as it is easier to manage centrally.

 Namespaces are a way to organize these large Kubernetes clusters into virtual sub-clusters.
-This can be helpful when different teams or projects share a Kubernetes cluster as this will give them the easy ability to just see and work with their own stuff.
+This can be helpful when different teams or projects share a Kubernetes cluster as this will give them the easy ability to just see and work with their ls -lown stuff.

 Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.
 Components are only **visible** when selecting a namespace or when adding the `--all-namespaces` flag to `kubectl` instead of allowing you to view just the components relevant to your project by selecting your namespace.